hakankocadag/hakankocadag/README.md

 I am eager to **expand my knowledge** in software engineering and beyond through personal projects and self-driven learning.
 I am particularly curious about where technology intersects with **creativity, efficient problem-solving, and real-world impact**.

-Currently, I am exploring areas like **machine learning, deep learning, artificial intelligence, and computational neuroscience**, aiming to develop skills that allow me to create innovative and meaningful solutions.
+Currently, I am eager to explore areas like **machine learning, deep learning, artificial intelligence, and computational neuroscience**, aiming to develop skills that allow me to create innovative and meaningful solutions.

 ### 🌐 Let's Connect